Skip to main content

 As stated in the NOFO, eligible applicants include "non-profit organizations".
 Are you specifically referring to 501c3 non-profit corporations or just an applicant that is not private or for-profit?

-If a legally formed non-profit is waiting for its exempt status can it still apply?
+If a legally formed non-profit is waiting for its IRS tax exempt status can it still apply?

 Are accredited K12 public education school districts eligible to apply?

-Yes, K12 schools and school districts may apply as they are a non-federal entities.
+Yes, accredited K12 schools and school districts may apply as they are a non-federal entities.

 Are Federally Funded Research and Development Centers (FFRDCs) eligible to apply?

 FFRDCs are not eligible to apply.
-However, operators of FFRDCs (e.g., Battelle, MITRE, etc.) are eligible, as long as the agency that runs the FFRDC will allow the operator to receive funds.
+However, operators of FFRDCs (e.g., Battelle, MITRE, etc.) are eligible, as long as the federal agency that funds the FFRDC will allow the FFRDC operator to participate in the RAMPS program.

 Should the application have a local, state, regional, or national focus?